-Nevertheless based on the Group’s expectations that the acquisition will be completed as expected and based on a robust assessment of the principal risks facing the Group, a well-developed strategic management board process and stress testing of various drivers described above, the Directors have a reasonable expectation that the Group will be able to continue in operation and meet its liabilities as they fall due over the period to 28 February 2019.
+Nevertheless based on the Group’s expectations that the acquisition will be completed as expected and based on a robust assessment of the principal risks facing the Group, a well-developed strategic management Board process and stress testing of various drivers described above, the Directors have a reasonable expectation that the Group will be able to continue in operation and meet its liabilities as they fall due over the three year period to November 2021.

 Basis of preparation (extract)

 In determining the appropriate basis of preparation of the financial statements, the Directors are required to consider whether the Group can continue in operational existence for the foreseeable future.

 At 30 September 2018 the term loan of $150 million was fully drawn and the Group had gross cash of $264 million.
 The term loan included several covenants the Group was required to comply with.
 A waiver was in place, subject to the timeous completion of the Sibanye-Stillwater transaction, over the two covenants related to the Group’s tangible net worth (TNW).
 At 30 September 2018 the Group’s TNW was lower than the waived covenant threshold.